Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Extensive and Additional Experiments

-Finally, we examine robustness to feature corruption by injecting i.i.d.\ Gaussian noise into node features while keeping the underlying graphs maximally heterophilous ($het = 1$).
+\emph{Effect of Feature Noise.} Finally, we examine robustness to feature corruption by injecting i.i.d.\ Gaussian noise into node features while keeping the underlying graphs maximally heterophilous ($het = 1$).
 This setting isolates the effect of covariate noise from that of connectivity.
 We consider two noise sweeps: for the \textsc{Diff}-style setup, we vary $\texttt{feat\_noise}\in\{0.0, 0.2, 0.4, 0.6, 0.8, 1.0\}$, while for the \textsc{RiSNN}-style setup, we use finer-grained noise levels $\texttt{feat\_noise}\in\{0.00, 0.05, 0.10, 0.15, 0.20, 0.25\}$.
-For each noise level we generate multiple synthetic instances and average test accuracy over these realisations.

-\autoref{fig:effect-noise-synth} summarises the results.
+For each noise level we generate multiple synthetic instances and average test accuracy over these realisations. \autoref{fig:effect-noise-synth} summarises the results.
 As noise increases, GCN and other homophily-based message-passing models degrade rapidly, eventually approaching the performance of an MLP that ignores the graph.
 Sheaf-based models are more robust, and PolyNSD variants are consistently among the best-performing methods across all noise levels.
 The bundle and general transport classes, combined with spectral control, show the strongest robustness, retaining significant accuracy even at the highest noise levels.
 These findings support the interpretation of PolyNSD as a \emph{structure-aware denoiser}: the sheaf transports align features in local fibres before comparison, while the spectral polynomial can attenuate high-frequency noise modes and preserve informative low- and mid-frequency components.